lucashazzi/coxapi-test/README.md

 _________________________________

 #### Thats it!
-I know that you probably expected more, are a bit disappointed.
-And even if i don't pass, i want you to know that in the last week i've learnt basically everything that is in this code.
+Even if i don't pass, i want you to know that in the last week i've learnt basically everything that is in this code.
 I've learnt the basics of creating a WebAPI with .Net, http resiliency (the basics, tried using Polly but time was not forgiving), the concepts of caching and web requests itself!
 Thank you for the opportunity, and i expect to see you in the near (or not so near) future!